gessichen/algorithms/README.md

 My email address is gessichen@gmail.com

-If you have found bugs in the code, or you have better solutions, or you just wanna to discuss with me do not hesitate to send me a email you are always welcomed
+If you have found bugs in the code, or you have better solutions, or you just wanna to discuss with me, do not hesitate to send me a email, you are always welcomed :)